peter-gergely-horvath/dyna4jdbc/README.md

 ### Adding data to the result set

-Echo your results to the standard output using the host language.
+Simply *echo (print)* your results to the standard output using the host language.
 Each line emitted represents a row in the result set.
-By default, TAB (\t) separates cells (this can be customized in the driver configuration).
+By default, TAB (`\t`) separates cells (this can be customized in the driver configuration).
 The driver captures the values and makes reasonable efforts to heuristically guess the correct SQL type corresponding to the value.

 ### Defining the JDBC headers